Raiondesu/configurable-date-input-polyfill/README.md

 ```

 ## First day of the Week (Matrix Formatting)
-* Specify the first day of the Week.
-With the data-first-day attribute you can change the day starting the week between Saturday, Sunday and Monday.
+* Specify the first day of the week.
+You can use the data-first-day attribute to change the day the week starts between Saturday, Sunday, and Monday.
 ```html
 <!--default dont need to be specified-->
 <input type="date" data-first-day="su" />